lx7555/Synthetic-Boat-Sequence/README.md

 We call this method “STabCD,” which ensures spatiotemporal distribution consistency to achieve foreground acquisition, noise reduction, and background adaptability.
 Therefore, our proposed model responds strongly to object information and suppresses noise and wave textures.
-Then, we present a cloning method to simulate water scenes and collect a new synthetic dataset (called“Synthetic Boat Sequence”) for UAV vision research.
-Besides, we utilize syntheticdatasets and corresponding real datasets to conduct change detection experiments.
+Then, we present a cloning method to simulate water scenes and collect a new synthetic dataset (called “Synthetic Boat Sequence”) for UAV vision research.
+Besides, we utilize synthetic datasets and corresponding real datasets to conduct change detection experiments.
 The experimental results indicate that: 1) the STabCD model achieves the best results inreal or synthetic water landing scenes; and 2) change detection models for UAVs can be quantitatively analyzed and tested under challenging synthetic scenarios.